gflze/CSGO-ZE-Configs/README.md

 A collection of the BossHud, entWatch, SaveLevel and stripper configs used on GFL's CS:GO ZE server, please be aware that [some private configs](https://github.com/gflclan-cs-go-ze/ZE-Configs/blob/master/.gitignore) are not included in this repository.

+Everything in this repository is auto-synced to our main/test servers every 15 minutes starting on the hour, e.g. 02:00, 02:15, 02:30 etc...

 # How to Contribute

 For making any of these configs, you'll want a tool like [VIDE](http://www.riintouge.com/VIDE/)'s entity lump editor, or [entSpy](https://gamebanana.com/tools/5876) to navigate the entities in a map.
 You can also compare maps with current configs in this repository and see how it has already been done if you're looking for functional examples of things.